by Dawn Smith-Pfeifer

 Cook and drain green beans.
 Cook bacon until crisp; remove from pan and crumble.
 Cook onion with basil and bacon drippings, until tender.
 Add remaining ingredients, except for bacon.
 Heat, stirring occassionally.
 Garnish with bacon.

-Dawn is the editor of On Your Table and is celebrating her 38th year with NDFB.
+e editor of On Your Table and is celebrating her 38th year with NDFB.